dmbarbour/wikilon/docs/ABC_Minimalist.md

 ABCD will likely get started with arithmetic and common data plumbing (like `i` for inline instead of `[][]baad`).
 Long term, I'd like to have operators that allow me to easily embed binaries within text, perhaps render images when rendering code, support for rich number models (rationals, decimals), GPGPU accelerated vector processing, or acceleration of monads for stuff like stateful programming (like Haskell's `runST`) or futures/promises.

-### ABC Tokens
+### Tokens

 ABC supports symbolic extensions by embedding tokens in code.
 Tokens are short texts wrapped by curly braces, e.g. `{foo}`.
 In addition to being valid literal texts, tokens are limited to 255 bytes utf-8, and exclude LF and the curly braces internally.
-ABC tokens must have *pure* semantics, but there's great deal they can do within that limit.
+ABC tokens must have pure, local semantics.
+However, there's great deal they can do within that limit.
 Examples:

 * acyclic, static or dynamic linking of code
 * stow large values to disk, save working memory